notional-labs/notional/validation/Readme.md

 Notional has decided to maintain relayers for all chains -- and [document processes](./relaying-guide) -- on all chains where we are in the active validator set.
 Presently, that means that we will maintain relayers on up to 20 * 20 = 400x2 = 800 channels.
 If you are a community member or team that wants to see notional relay for your community, please put an issue on this repository and we will set up a relayer.

+## How we validate

+We aren't most validators.
+We're operating under the assumption that **notional is joining your team, to serve your chain's community**.
+From that point of view, we validate, relay, provide support, and soon, even develop hardware products with the blockchain communities that we serve.

+* Bare Metal
+* On-Premesis
+* Industrial Strength Internet Connections built from residential fiber lines for resilience and easy moves
+* 4G network backup
+* Love, passion, play, and fun:  we want to get to know you, your software, and your users and build something better than exists today.

+### Things we politely decline
+* We do not validate chains requiring Intel's SGX technology
+* We do not validate chains whose development teams do not prioritize user well-being

 ## Partnerships with other validators / relayers